 The Company announced on January 21, 2011 that a wholly-owned subsidiary of Darling entered into the JV Agreement with a wholly-owned subsidiary of Valero to form the Joint Venture.
 The Joint Venture is owned 50% / 50% with Valero and was formed to design, engineer, construct and operate the Facility, which will be capable of producing approximately 9,300 barrels per day of renewable diesel fuel and certain other co-products, to be located adjacent to Valero's refinery in Norco, Louisiana.
-The Joint Venture is in the process of constructing the Facility under an engineering, procurement and construction contract ("EPC Contract") that is intended to fix the Joint Venture's maximum economic exposure for the cost of the Facility.
+The Joint Venture is in the process of constructing the Facility under an engineering, procurement and construction contract ("EPC Contract") that is intended to fix the Joint Venture's maximum economic exposure for the cost of the Facility, without regard to project scope changes.
+Construction of the Facility is substantially complete with the phased commissioning of the Facility currently anticipated to be complete in second quarter 2013.

-On May 31, 2011, the Joint Venture and Diamond Green Diesel LLC, a wholly-owned subsidiary of the Joint Venture ("Opco"), entered into (i) a facility agreement (the "Facility Agreement") with Diamond Alternative Energy, LLC, a wholly-owned subsidiary of Valero (the "Lender"), and (ii) a loan agreement (the "Loan Agreement") with the Lender, which will provide the Joint Venture with a 14 year multiple advance term loan facility of approximately \$221,300,000 (the "JV Loan") to support the design, engineering and construction of the Facility, which is now under construction.
+On May 31, 2011, the Joint Venture and Diamond Green Diesel LLC, a wholly-owned subsidiary of the Joint Venture ("Opco"), entered into (i) a facility agreement (the "Facility Agreement") with Diamond Alternative Energy, LLC, a wholly-owned subsidiary of Valero (the "Lender"), and (ii) a loan agreement (the "Loan Agreement") with the Lender, which will provide the Joint Venture with a 14 year multiple advance term loan facility of approximately \$221,300,000 (the "JV Loan") to support the design, engineering and construction of the Facility, which is now in the final stages of construction.
 The Facility Agreement and the Loan Agreement prohibit the Lender from assigning all or any portion of the Facility Agreement or the Loan Agreement to unaffiliated third parties.
 Opco has also pledged substantially all of its assets to the Lender, and the Joint Venture has pledged all of Opco's equity interests to the Lender, until the JV Loan has been paid in full and the JV Loan has terminated in accordance with its terms.

-Pursuant to sponsor support agreements executed in connection with the Facility Agreement and the Loan Agreement, each of the Company and Valero are committed to contributing approximately \$93.2 million of the estimated aggregate costs of approximately \$407.7 million for the completion of the Facility.
-The Company is also required to pay for 50% of any cost overruns incurred in connection with the construction of the Facility, including relating to any project scope changes.
-As of December 31, 2011 the Company has an investment in the Joint Venture of approximately \$21.7 million included on the consolidated balance sheet.
+Pursuant to sponsor support agreements executed in connection with the Facility Agreement and the Loan Agreement, each of the Company and Valero are committed to contributing approximately \$ 93.2 million of the estimated aggregate costs of approximately \$ 407.7 million for the completion of the Facility.
+The Company is also required to pay for 50% of any cost overruns incurred in connection with the construction of the Facility, including relating to any project scope changes and working capital funding.
+As of the date of this report, it is anticipated that the project will incur an additional \$ 17.3 million in costs related to project scope changes, of which the Company will be responsible for 50%.
+As of December 29, 2012 under the equity method of accounting, the Company has an investment in the Joint Venture of approximately \$ 62.5 million included on the consolidated balance sheet.